girder/girder/docs/installation.rst

 .. note::
    When specifying Girder plugins, PyPI package names of published Girder plugin packages should be used whenever possible.
-See :ref:`Plugins <plugins>` for a list of official Girder plugins and associated PyPI package names.
+See :doc:`plugins` for a list of official Girder plugins and associated PyPI package names.

    Unpublished plugin packages may be specified in accordance with